 The One-2-One Networking Sessions are designed to secure valuable face time with any registered delegate.

-One-2-Ones provide an intimate setting for you to shake hands and strike pivotal deals.
+One-2-One Networking provides an intimate setting for you to shake hands and strike pivotal deals.

 The US federal administration is proposing a radical rethinking of infrastructure investment which will be underpinned by private capital.
 With the private sector eagerly waiting in the wings, the onus will be on federal and state agencies to create the necessary framework to support these untapped dollars.
 Will this new landscape revolutionize the US water sector?